quduss/gator/README.md

    - Some feeds may have invalid XML/dates
    - Check feed URL is accessible in browser
    - Look for error messages in aggregator output
+### Getting Help
+If you encounter issues:
+1. Check that all prerequisites are installed
+2. Verify your configuration file is correct
+3. Ensure PostgreSQL is running and accessible
+4. Check RSS feed URLs are valid and accessible
+## Contributing
+Contributions are welcome!
+Please feel free to submit issues, feature requests, or pull requests.